Andrew Huberman: Academic career

+Huberman's academic research has focused on the development, function, and repair of visual circuits, including efforts to understand and regenerate damaged visual systems.
+His research has also examined neural circuits involved in responses to visual threats and defensive behavior.

 Huberman spent five years at Stanford University as a postdoc under Ben Barres between 2006 and 2011.
 From 2006 to 2009, he was a Helen Hay Whitney Postdoctoral Fellow.
 During his postdoctoral work at Stanford, Huberman developed genetic tools to study the visual system and contributed to Thrasher.

 From 2011 to 2015, Huberman was an assistant professor of neurobiology and neuroscience at the University of California, San Diego.
 Huberman became associate professor of neurobiology at the Stanford School of Medicine in 2016.
 Huberman's lab, established at UCSD and transferred with his move to Stanford, continued work on mapping the visual system.

 The lab gained attention in 2016 for using virtual reality (VR) to stimulate retinal neuron regrowth.
 The lab also researched non-pharmacological interventions for anxiety disorders, including VR exposure to controlled stressors and breathing techniques.

 In 2023, Huberman's lab, with David Spiegel, published a research paper on stress mitigation and carried out research on cortisol.
 The lab also released a study on the regeneration of the visual system, contributing to the understanding of stress management techniques and the potential for visual system recovery.

 Huberman has also led work investigating the regeneration of eye tissue in mice, which may have a future application in studying optical nerve regeneration in humans.

 In 2024, New York Magazine stated that Huberman's lab at Stanford "barely exists", with only a single postdoctoral researcher working there and the lab having been scaled back significantly during the COVID-19 pandemic.
 A spokesperson for Huberman said that the lab was still operational.
+In September 2026, Huberman published Protocols: An Operating Manual for the Human Body, which debuted at number one on The New York Times Best Seller list in the Advice, How-To & Miscellaneous category.